Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Experimental Setup

-To induce concept drift, we apply various image transformations \cite{hendrycks2019benchmarking} at several severity levels.
-As detailed in Appendix \ref{appendix:concept-drift-transform}, the highest-severity permutation provides the most pronounced distribution shift and is therefore used in all experiments.

 In standard class-incremental (CIL) benchmarks, tasks contain disjoint class sets.
 Our framework reintroduces previously seen classes together with new ones when drift occurs.
 We denote these drift-augmented variants with the suffix “-CD” (for Concept Drift).
-To ensure a broad evaluation, we test both single and multi-drift scenarios over short and long task streams:
+To ensure a broad evaluation, we test both single and multi-drift scenarios over short and long task streams: \begin{itemize} \item \textbf{Short streams (5 tasks):} S-FMNIST-CD and S-CIFAR10-CD, each with 1 and 2 drift occurrences. \item \textbf{Long streams (10 tasks):} S-CIFAR100-CD and S-Tiny-ImageNet-CD, each with 2 and 4 drift occurrences. \end{itemize}